You are here

 Yes, you can.
 A number of volunteers choose to volunteer after retirement and we welcome applications from experienced professionals up to the age of 75.
 Older volunteers are valued by local employers for their patience, self-assurance and resourcefulness, as well as for their professional skills.

 For most jobs you’ll need to have recent work experience, and be kept up-to-date with developments in your skill area.
-All volunteers, whatever their age, will be asked for medical information when they apply and if necessary will need clearance from our medical unit before they can volunteer.
+All volunteers, whatever their age, will have to provide personal health information and undergo VSO's detailed medical assessment and clearance process.
+Please seek advice early on from the international medical team on +44 (0)20 8780 7685 or email@example.com.

 We do successfully place older volunteers, however the retirement age, visa policies and cultural norms of the countries we work in can sometimes limit the number of opportunities available to you.